mhe931/botmother/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/mhe931/botmother/blob/main/LICENSE) file for more details.
+See the LICENSE file for more details.

-### User Access Journey
-## User Starts Interaction:

-1. The user sends the /start command to the bot.
-* The bot checks if the user is already registered.
-* User Registration:

-2. If the user is not registered, the bot asks a series of questions (retrieved from the database).
-* The user answers these questions one by one.
-* Once all questions are answered, the user's profile is created and stored in the database.
-* The bot notifies the admin about the new user registration.

-3. Admin Reviews User Profile:

-* The admin receives a message from the bot with the new user's profile details.
-* The admin decides whether to grant access to the user.

-4. User Access:

-* The user can send the /help command to see the list of available commands they can use.
-* The commands available to the user are determined by the access permissions granted by the admin.

 ## Admin Access Journey
 1. Admin Starts Interaction: